All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Relapse rehearsal involves working with a therapist and role-playing through high-risk scenarios in which they feel they are vulnerable to relapsing.

-By doing this they can develop strategies that they can implement when faced with the real situation
+By doing this they can develop strategies and coping mechanisms that they can implement when faced with the real situation.

 Our feelings and body states can also make us vulnerable to relapsing.